DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 introduces you to the area.
 Depending on the domain, you will produce
 either:
 1. a replication of a known result in a (published) paper, or
-2. a survey paper, with a hands-on, data driven inquiry into a relevant question in the area.
+2. an investigative paper, with a hands-on, data driven inquiry into a relevant question in the area.

 By the end of the quarter, you will summarize the results of